gsempe/gsempe.github.io/content/post/build-free-static-site.md

 ## Add the first post

-Replace the Hugo default template by the the theme default template and generate the the first post skeleton.
+Replace the Hugo default template by the theme default template and generate the first post skeleton.

 ```batch
 cp themes/minimo/archetypes/default.md archetypes/default.md